InternLM/lmdeploy/docs/architecture/turbomind.md

 ## LLaMa implementation

 Our implementation of the LLaMa family models is modified from Gpt-NeoX model in FasterTransformer.
 In addition to basic refactoring and modifications to support the LLaMa family.
-Some improvements are made to support high performance inference of conversational models, most importantly
+Some improvements are made to enable high performance inference of conversational models, most importantly

 - To support fast context decoding in multi-round conversation.
 The attention implementation in context decoder is replaced with a [cutlass](https://github.com/NVIDIA/cutlass)-based FMHA implementation that supports mis-matching Q/K lengths.
 - To support the discontinuity in KV cache inside the batch, indirect buffer pointers are introduced in both context FMHA and generation FMHA.